Xu Chen

 Xu Chen (徐晨 (Xú Chén); born 29 November 1984) is a badminton player from China.
 In 2010, he (along with his partner Guo Zhendong) was ranked within the top 10 men's badminton doubles in the world.
 At the 2012 Summer Olympics, he competed in the mixed doubles with Ma Jin, winning the silver medal.
 In the final they lost to Zhang Nan and Zhao Yunlei, also from China.
-He married a former Chinese national badminton team player, Pan Pan on 3 June 2014.
+He married a former Chinese national badminton team player, Pan Pan in 2011 and held a wedding ceremony on 3 June 2014.